Keksuccino/docs_fancymenu/video.md

 To use the Video element and menu background type, you need to have the **MCEF** mod installed, which is used as backend for video support.

 You can download MCEF from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcef)¹ and [Modrinth](https://modrinth.com/mod/mcef)².

+## Element and Background Shows as Pure Black Instead Of Video

+When you see only black instead of the video playing, it is most likely not related to FancyMenu, but MCEF.
+MCEF probably failed to load correctly, so FancyMenu can't use it.

+In this case you should better reach out to the MCEF devs and ask them for help in their Discord: https://discord.gg/rNrh5kW8Ty

 ---